marky224/Active-Directory-Domain-Controller-Provisioning/README.md

 # Active Directory Domain Controller Provisioning

 This repository contains PowerShell scripts to automate the provisioning of an Active Directory Domain Controller (DC) on **Windows Server 2025** in an IT-MSP production environment.
-These scripts streamline the initial setup of a new AD forest and promote a server to a DC with best practices, designed for Managed Service Providers (MSPs).
+These scripts streamline the initial setup of a new AD forest and promotes a server to a DC with best practices, designed for Managed Service Providers (MSPs).

 ## Project Overview

 This repository focuses solely on the provisioning (initial setup) of an Active Directory Domain Controller.
-Configuration (e.g., adding users, GPOs) and management (e.g., monitoring, backups) are out of scope and will be addressed in separate repositories as part of a broader network virtualization project.

 ## ADDC Setup Verification